portworx/px-docs/maintain/users-groups.md

 keywords: portworx, px-enterprise, users, user admin
 sidebar: home_sidebar
 redirect_from: "/manage-users-groups.html"
+meta-description: "Want to create a new user or manage an existing one in PX Lighthouse?
+Follow these steps today."
 ---
 To create users, click the gear icon in the upper-right corner of the console and choose **Manage Users**.